Fostering a child's natural gift for music and singing.

 Sharing the joy of song with our neighbors.

 ...is a soprano who received classical voice training in her native Germany.
-Kay is singing in her 9th season with The Capitol Hill Chorale in Washington, D.C., where she was the soprano section leader for the past five years.
-She leads parent-child music classes for toddlers and caregivers in her home.
-She has taught music at an Elementary Waldorf School in Arlington, VA.
-In Europe Mrs. Sidahmed sang with the award-winning German chamber choir, Klangfarben Giessen, and the UK-based Bristol Opera Company, among other ensembles.
+Kay is singing in her 10th season with The Capitol Hill Chorale in Washington, D.C., and with the choir at Westminster Presbyterian Church in Alexandria, VA.
+For several years she has lead parent-child music classes for toddlers and caregivers in her home and also taught music at an Elementary Waldorf School in Arlington, VA.
+In Europe Kay sang with the award-winning German chamber choir, Klangfarben Giessen, and the UK-based Bristol Opera Company, among other ensembles.
 She has been a masterclass student with Christiaan Boele in The School of Uncovering the Voice.
 She enjoys living in Del Ray with her husband and two children.

 Elizabeth McMahon, Board President

 ....is a writer and editor at the National Heart, Lung and Blood Institute (NIH).
 She was formerly a long-time producer for The Kojo Nnamdi Show at WAMU 88.5, Washington D.C.'s NPR affiliate.
 Elizabeth came to the D.C. area from New York, where she was a reporter for the Wall Street Journal.
 Born and raised in the Midwest, Elizabeth is a life-long singer and chorister who is currently in her 10th season with the Capitol Hill Chorale.
 Elizabeth lives in Alexandria with her husband and two daughters.